Netanyahu in Washington: Combative talk, little substance – DW – 07/25/2024

 Netanyahu in Washington: Combative talk, little substanceJuly 25, 2024

-Netanyahu's presence in the US capital comes at a particularly strange juncture for the country.
+Netanyahu's presence in Washington comes at a particularly strange juncture for the country.
 President Joe Biden will meet the Israeli prime minister on Thursday.
 The meeting takes place after Biden gave a speech in the Oval Office on Wednesday evening addressing his withdrawal from the 2024 presidential election race.

 The domestic political atmosphere is complicated, and analysts say Netanyahu's message would have made more sense if it had been delivered earlier.